 If you were the victim of a crime at a Walmart location, and you want to sue Walmart, you will need to prove the same three things you would if you were suing for an accidental injury:

-- Walmart had a duty
+Walmart had a duty.

-Walmart failed in that duty
+Walmart failed in that duty.

 You were injured (physically or psychologically) as a result.

-Proving that Walmart failed in its duty is a bit tricker in these kinds of cases than it would be with a simple slip-and-fall.
+Proving that Walmart failed in its duty is a bit trickier in these kinds of cases than it would be with a simple slip and fall.
 As a default, businesses are not responsible for the criminal actions of third parties.